Landlords expected to act quickly after rent freeze ends

 "It's kind of evil, honestly and it's very cynical that they've done it as soon as they possibly could."

-Commerce Commission sends warning
+Commerce Commission sends alert

 Last month, the Commerce Commission fired a warning shot at property investors found discussing plans to increase rents, en masse, in online forums.

-Commission chairwoman Anna Rawlings said the investors were at risk of breaching the Commerce Act, and warning letters were sent to representatives in the industry.
+The Commission's chair Anna Rawlings said the investors were at risk of breaching the Commerce Act, and advisory letters were sent to representatives in the industry.

 "Landlords need to be aware that they can be in competition with one another for the supply of rental properties and they can be carrying out a business in supply for properties.

 "As a result, they are subject to the provisions of competition law and consumer protection laws.
-They should make sure they're aware of their obligations and ensure they comply with them."
+They should make sure they're aware of their obligations and ensure they comply with them," she said.

 'A general discussion' among landlords